Reception@bluewaterhealth.com.au or Tel:(08) 6182 2188

 • Treatment Plan: A personalized treatment plan will be developed based on your unique needs.
 You'll have the opportunity to ask questions and discuss your preferences.

-In rare cases, you may be required to see a cardiologist or a neurologist before considering medication.
+In rare cases, you may need to see a cardiologist or neurologist before starting medication.

 Things that can be mistaken for ADHD